Nutrition security requires a system approach

 Diversifying food sources

 In 2015, FACCE-JPI and JPI Healthy Diet for a Healthy Life (HDHL) organised a Grand Debate which was supported by the European Commission, and prepared a joint paper.
-Later, together with JPI Oceans, they formed a joint Knowledge Hub and a joint research programme with a system approach.
+Later, in 2018, together with JPI Oceans, they formed a joint Knowledge Hub and a joint research programme with a system approach.
 The provisional scope involves the impact of climate change on the nutritional make-up of food and diets, and how changes impact health.
 Strategies may include diversifying food sources (from land and sea), improved management practices across the entire food chain, and a facilitating role for industry and food retailers, with consumer acceptance as the key driver for bringing about change.

 Dialogue and data sharing